INCLUDED IN MODERN PAIN PRO · $49/MOOpen enrollment

 You've watched the AI-savvy clinicians stand up agents, build custom GPTs, plug into PubMed in three clicks.
 You've tried.
 Three tabs in, you're staring at a config file, a GitHub folder that won't open, and a YouTube tutorial that was made for a software engineer, not a clinician at 9:30 on a Wednesday between patients.

-Clinician OS is the workspace I wish I had when I started.
-A complete folder structure that drops into Antigravity (the chat-first AI app), with skills that run on a chat prompt, organized the way your practice already is.
-No terminal.
-No GitHub.
-No API keys.
+Clinician AI OS is a complete folder structure that drops into Antigravity (the chat-first AI app), with skills that run on a chat prompt, organized the way your practice already is.
 The voice stays yours.

-Included in MPP No terminal, no GitHub Works with Claude, ChatGPT, Gemini
+Included in Modern Pain Pro No terminal, no GitHub Works with Claude, ChatGPT, Gemini

 A NOTE FROM ME